 Fact sheets have been created for the County of Orange and each of Orange County's 34 cities.
-The city fact sheets provide data on transportation and transit projects (funded through Measure M, state, and federal grants) in a format that emphasizes key points concisely on a single printed page.
+The city fact sheets provide data on transportation and transit projects (funded through M2, state, and federal grants) in a format that emphasizes key points concisely on a single printed page.
 The city fact sheets are utilized when speaking with the jurisdictions to provide a summary overview of how OCTA has provided the local agency with funding (M2 and other) and transportation improvements.
-During the quarter, the city fact sheets through December 2020 were completed.
-The update incorporated the March 2020 semi-annual review (SAR) of CTFP projects, the 2020 Project W Safe Transit Stops projects, the 2020 Tier 1 ECP projects, the September 2020 SAR of CTFP projects and programming updates.
+During the quarter, the city fact sheets through June 2021 were completed.
+The update incorporated the 2021 RCP and RTSSP projects approved by the Board on May 10, 2021, the March 2021 semi-annual review of CTFP projects approved by the Board on June 14, 2021, and programming updates.